Blushing and Social Anxiety

 In extreme cases, erythrophobia can be very life-limiting and isolating if the fear causes you to avoid social interaction altogether.

-While erythrophobia can occasionally stem from past negative experiences associated with blushing it may not always be judged as harshly as sufferers imagine.
-There is research suggesting that people who blush may be regarded as more trustworthy.
-In fact, there may be a number of positive traits associated with blushing: https://www.businessinsider.com/blushing-easily-embarrassed-advantages.
+While erythrophobia can stem from past negative experiences it may not always be judged as harshly as sufferers imagine.
+Research suggests that people who blush may be seen as more trustworthy.
+Additionally, blushing might not be as noticeable to others as sufferers imagine.
+Here is an article including some positives associated with blushing: https://www.businessinsider.com/blushing-easily-embarrassed-advantages.

 Identify your triggers

-There are both physical and psychological triggers that cause blushing.
-It’s a good idea to try and identify what tends to make you blush by recording any situations when it occurs.
+There are both physical and psychological triggers that can cause blushing and it’s beneficial to become aware of, and record, any specific situations when it occurs.

 Redness reducing make-up

-Green tinted colour-correcting make-up can hide facial redness and can be found in many chemists or beauty stores.
+Green tinted colour-correcting make-up is useful for hiding facial redness and can be found in many chemists or beauty stores.

 You may want to join a support group for of blushing or erythrophobia where you can find fellow sufferers and seek mutual assistance and advice.